The Heart of the Game: After the movie

 On November 10, 2007, Roosevelt fired Resler as head coach.
 Roosevelt said that they wanted to go in a "different direction."

 On July 8, 2008, it was announced that Darnellia Russell had committed to attend Lakehead University in Thunder Bay, Ontario, Canada for the 2008-09 season.
 Lakehead is a member of the OUA (Ontario Universities Athletic) Conference and the CIS (Canadian Interuniversity Sport).

 However, soon after Russell began going to Lakehead, their Women’s Basketball Head Coach Jon Kreiner announced that she had decided to return home to Seattle and not play for the Thunderwolves.

 Kreiner said Russell wanted to return home as she found being separated from her two daughters was much more difficult than she had anticipated.

 Russell said it was not an easy decision.
-“I am really sorry for letting everyone down.
+He said:“I am really sorry for letting everyone down.
 I knew it was going to be very difficult leaving my kids but this was way more difficult than I can put into words.
 I want to thank everyone who worked so hard to get me to Thunder Bay; the Lakehead University Athletics Department, coaching staff, players, friends in Seattle, my Seattle coach and all the media who have been so kind to me.
 This was a tremendous opportunity for me and my decision to leave had nothing to do with the coaching staff or players.
-I miss my kids and need to be with them.”

-Coach Kreiner said he was disappointed but was sympathetic to Russell’s choice.
+I miss my kids and need to be with them.”Coach Kreiner said he was disappointed but was sympathetic to Russell’s choice.
 “Darnellia’s decision to go back home is an understandable one but also a disappointing one.
 I had hoped that she would take a little more time to give it more of a chance but we are very happy to have provided her the best opportunity and situation we could for her to achieve her degree while playing at Lakehead University.
 Darnellia has brought great international media attention to our program and I am honoured that she decided to play for us.”

 Lakehead Athletics Director Tom Warden said he understood Russell’s decision.
 “I understand about commitment to family and we’re very sorry it didn’t work out for her here at Lakehead.
 We wish her the best of luck in the future.”

 Mackenzie Argens, one of the freshmen Resler inserted during the state championship game, received a basketball scholarship to the University of Washington.
 A torn ACL sidelined her for the 2007-2008 season but she was granted a medical redshirt.
 She started 6 games as a redshirt freshman during the 2008-2009 season and averaged 4.1 points per game.

 In 2012, Darnellia Russell became an assistant coach for Shoreline Community College in North Shoreline, Wash.
 She became head coach early in 2014 and served through the 2016-17 season.

 Bill Resler died in Seattle on Feb.
 4, 2017, of meningitis at the age of 71.